modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 * **directory = people** would map the url */directory* to */people* (i.e. the people module)

+An entry for the *fullweb* url has been added.
+You can update this to the url to your full website if you wish to provide this url to your users.

 Take care that you do not create infinite redirect loops.

 There is a special case for the *DEFAULT* url.
 This is the module that is loaded when users enter your